Spent Time Report Filter options

 It would be cool, if there would be presented also standart issue's fields like Target Version, Assigne, etc. - all filter options that are presented on Issues tab now:

-#1 Updated by Michael Esemplare almost 5 years ago
+#1 Updated by Michael Esemplare about 5 years ago

 There are some issues with this however.Currently a time_entry has no real reference to some of these.
 The table holds a reference to:

 - date/time spent_on, created, updated